Recovering from a System Compromise

 - Click Rebuild.

 This will delete your current images and deploy fresh disks.
 All data that was stored on the Linode will be unrecoverable, but your system will be free of compromise.
-At this point, you should follow the instructions in the Securing Your Server guide to disable root logins via SSH and disable password logins for all accounts.
+At this point, you should follow the instructions in the Setting Up and Securing a Compute Instance guide to disable root logins via SSH and disable password logins for all accounts.

 If there is data on the compromised Linode that you need to retain, you can use the Finnix rescue environment to examine your old disks first.
 Once you have verified the integrity of your data, copy it to the appropriate location on your new server or another offsite location.
 Our SSH disk copy guide explains how to copy your entire disk offsite.